-Barcelona v Cádiz
+Barcelona suffer shock home loss to Cadiz

 Post update

-Attempt blocked.
-Ferran Torres (Barcelona) right footed shot from the right side of the six yard box is blocked.
-Assisted by Ousmane Dembélé.
+Attempt saved.
+Eric García (Barcelona) right footed shot from outside the box is saved in the bottom right corner.

 Post update